Reading Time: 5 minutes

 The goal of outpatient rehab is to help you or your loved one learn coping strategies and invaluable relapse management and prevention skills.
 Outpatient rehab uses mental health counseling, education, and group support to address problems affecting your emotional, social, and mental well-being.
 Outpatient care is available in many different settings such as hospitals, community behavioral health centers, and addiction treatment centers.

 Outpatient treatment is an alternative to inpatient and residential treatment and is best for those who have important work, business, and family commitments that require them to maintain daily lives outside of rehab.
 Outpatient programs generally last longer than most inpatient programs since patients are not offered 24-hour support and take place over several weeks.
 Most outpatient services offer at least nine hours of service per week, though longer, more intensive outpatient services are often available, such as partial hospitalization programs (PHPs) and intensive outpatient programs (IOPs).

 What are the Benefits of Outpatient Rehab?

-Anyone who needs help recovering from substance abuse and who do not require intensive 24-hour care can benefit from the services available at outpatient rehab.
+Anyone who needs help recovering from substance abuse and who does not require intensive 24-hour care can benefit from the services available at outpatient rehab.
 Many of the same services at outpatient rehab are also offered in residential and inpatient settings.

 Benefits of outpatient rehab: